 I have been a chiropractic patient since the age of three.
 My whole family has been getting adjusted for years, despite the fact that we haven’t been suffering from back pain all that time.

 I really started getting adjusted regularly in University following a shoulder injury.
 In the process of getting adjusted once or twice a week for a few months, I noticed that not only was my shoulder pain gone and range of motion was restored, I found that I had way more energy than before and I wasn’t getting sick as often.

 In the fall of 2010, I had the opportunity to do an undergraduate internship, and I chose to do it at the same Chiropractic clinic that had been caring for me since I was young.

 It didn’t take me long to realize that chiropractic was my future.
 A year later I was starting school at New York Chiropractic College and graduated in 2014.
 After graduation, I returned home hoping to make an impact.
 I worked at a few offices on a temporary basis before finally settling down in private practice in October 2015.

-Outside of work, I am a volunteer with the Master Bowlers Association of Canada.
+Outside of my clinical life, I am currently a Part-Time Professor in the Massage Therapy Program at Cambrian College.
+I am a volunteer with the Master Bowlers Association of Canada outside of work, in my extracurricular time.
 I have been a coach for youth 5-pin bowlers for the last 13 years, and have been fortunate enough to have coached teams at the provincial, and national levels.
 In addition to my coaching duties, I am also an active competitor having participated in several National Championships over the last 13 years.

 I love having the opportunity to educate people on what I can do, and how chiropractic can help you thrive.
 I’m very much looking forward to meeting you and your family.
 I look forward to helping you get one step closer to your wellness goals!